semanticdata/firefox-discord-in-sidebar/README.md

 ## How to Use

-1. Toggle the sidebar by pressing Alt+Shift+6.
+1. Toggle the sidebar by pressing `Alt+Shift+6`.
 This shortcut can be changed by going to Add-ons -> Discord in Sidebar -> Options.
+2. Toggle the sidebar by pressing <kbd>Alt + Shift + 6</kbd>.
+This shortcut can be changed by going to Add-ons -> Discord in Sidebar -> Options.
-2. If you prefer buttons over shortcuts, there is a toolbar button you can press to toggle the sidebar.
+3. If you prefer buttons over shortcuts, there is a toolbar button you can press to toggle the sidebar.

 ## How to Unlock Firefox Sidebar Width